Canon 7D II vs Olympus PEN-F

-Both the 7D Mark II and the PEN-F are recent models that are part of the current product line-up.
-The 7D Mark II replaced the earlier Canon 7D, while the PEN-F does not have a direct predecessor.
+The 7D Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is there a clear favorite between the Canon 7D II and the Olympus PEN-F?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 7D Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.